test-effective/fakes/README.md

 **Use cases:**
 - Registering MSW handlers
-- Setting up fake DB schemas
+- Replacing remote services with fake ones
-- Configuring test globals

-### Setup
+### 2.2 Setup

 1. **Add the Vite plugin** to your `vite.config.ts`: